timescale/docs/promscale/manage-data/retention.md

 SELECT prom_api.get_default_metric_retention_period();
 ```

-You can set a default data retention period for metrics, and override the
-default on a per-metric basis.

 Change the default retention period for metrics by adjusting the
 `retention_period` parameter of the function
 `prom_api.set_default_retention_period(retention_period INTERVAL)`: